Catherine Croft is Awarded for Professionalism

 The Prince William County Bar Association recently honored several attorneys with awards for their trial advocacy, professionalism, leadership, and pro bono/community service work.
 Traditionally, these awards are announced and presented at the PWCBA’s biggest event of the year, the Dinner Dance.
 In the wake of COVID-19, 2020 is the first year the PWCBA was unable to hold this event.
 The Association persevered and found a new way to honor these attorneys, virtually, via a YouTube Livestream.

 Of the award recipients, Farrell & Croft principal Catherine Croft was awarded the Arthur A. Sinclair Professionalism Award.
-Since 1992, the PWCBA has honored one attorney each year who demonstrates the highest level of honor, integrity, competency, and courtesy with the Arthur W. Sinclair Professionalism Award, named after a founding member of the Prince William County Bar Association (1941).
+Since 1992, the PWCBA has honored one attorney each year who demonstrates the highest level of honor, integrity, competency, and courtesy with the Arthur W. Sinclair Professionalism Award.
+Arthur W. Sinclair was a founding member of the Prince William County Bar Association (1941).

-This year the award was presented by Kathy Farrell, an honor for both Ms. Farrell and Ms. Croft.
-For over 30 years, these women have practiced law together as partners and friends.
-As stated by Ms. Farrell, Ms. Croft exemplifies these standards, and “she has helped me personally navigate the many difficulties of a stressful law firm and in the process really taught me how to persevere through these stressful times with some honor and some grace.
+Kathy Farrell presented the award, which was an honor for both Ms. Farrell and Ms. Croft.
+For more than 30 years, these women have practiced law together as partners and friends.
+As Ms. Farrell wrote, Ms. Croft exemplifies these standards: “She has helped me personally navigate the many difficulties of a stressful law firm and in the process really taught me how to persevere through these stressful times with some honor and some grace.
 I have also seen her consistent dedication and commitment to the legal community and our legal profession.”